 Please plan to arrive no more than 10 minutes prior to the start of your scheduled field trip experience.
 Buses should park in the designated lot, but may drop-off or pick-up at the front gate.
 If your field trip guide is not there to greet you, please have one person check-in with the gift shop attendant in the Hansel and Gretel Learning Cottage before unloading your bus.

 Groups must remain with their assigned Bookworm field trip guide throughout their experience.
 Due to increased visitation to the Gardens, field trip groups may not explore the Gardens before or after their field trip on their own.

 Restrooms and paths are handicap accessible; however, please note that the restroom capacity is limited.
+There are two stalls in the women's restrooms and one stall in the men's restroom.
 Large groups, please plan to take children out a few at a time to use the restrooms.

 Have you ever wanted to design your own garden at Bookworm?
-Wisconsin classrooms (Preschool - 5th grade) told us about a book they read and, in their own words, why it should be selected to be created into a temporary garden in 2017
+Wisconsin classrooms (Preschool - 5th grade) are encouraged to tell us about a book they’ve read and, in their own words, why it should be selected to be created into a temporary garden for the 2018 season!

 Readers Roundup is funded by the John M. Kohler Foundation.
 Questions can be sent to Cate Bayles, Education Manager.